 Radiosurgery External radiation therapy Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
-Radiation preferentially... read more is a type of radiation therapy that uses very focused beams of radiation (gamma rays or proton beams) to destroy a tumor.
+Radiation preferentially... read more uses stereotactic techniques to locate the tumor precisely.
+Then very focused beams of radiation (gamma rays or photon beams) are used to destroy the tumor.
 Radiosurgery is not really surgery because no incision is required.
-Radiosurgery may be done with a gamma knife (for gamma rays) or a proton accelerator (for proton beams).
+Radiosurgery may be done with a gamma knife or a linear accelerator.
+Both use photon radiation.

 When a gamma knife is used, an imaging frame is attached to the person’s skull.
 The person lies on a sliding bed, and a large helmet with holes in it is placed over the frame.
 The head of the bed is then slid into a globe that contains radioactive cobalt.
 Radiation passes through the holes in the helmet and is aimed precisely at the tumor.

-Generally, radiosurgery is done when a person has four or fewer tumors, and radiation of the whole brain is done when a person has 5 or more tumors.
-Radiosurgery (gamma knife or proton accelerator) is useful for brain metastases.
+Traditionally, radiosurgery is done when a person has four or fewer tumors, and radiation of the whole brain is done when a person has 5 or more tumors.
+However, some recent evidence suggests that radiosurgery can be done when a person has as many as 10 tumors.
+Radiosurgery is also useful for brain metastases.